farhangus/mutual_info_calculator/README.md

 ## Optimization Details

 - The script reads and transposes the z-score matrix only once to minimize file I/O operations.
-- Unnecessary reshaping and conversions of the data are removed to enhance performance.
 - The use of pandas and scikit-learn ensures efficient handling and computation of the data.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the (LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Contact

-For any questions or suggestions, please contact [yourname](mailto:youremail@example.com).